MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/monetization-for-games.md

 ### Base price

 The base price of the game is what determines whether your game is categorized as _paid_ or _free_.
-You can use the [Dev Center dashboard](https://developer.microsoft.com/windows) to configure the base price based on country and region.
+You can use [Partner Center](https://partner.microsoft.com/dashboard) to configure the base price based on country and region.
 The process of determining the price may include your [tax responsibilities when selling to different countries](https://msdn.microsoft.com/windows/uwp/publish/tax-details-for-paid-apps) and [cost considerations for specific markets](https://msdn.microsoft.com/windows/uwp/publish/define-pricing-and-market-selection#price-considerations-for-specific-markets).
-You can also [set custom prices for specific markets](https://msdn.microsoft.com/windows/uwp/publish/define-pricing-and-market-selection#markets-and-custom-prices).
-For more info, see [Define pricing and market selection](https://msdn.microsoft.com/windows/uwp/publish/define-pricing-and-market-selection).
+You can also [set custom prices for specific markets](../publish/set-and-schedule-app-pricing.md#override-base-price-for-specific-markets).

 ### Sale price